zubaird/blogthingy/README.md

   - Create/Update custom templates and add your own styling/layouts, just remember to run `blingy update-template` when you're done
   - CLI makes it easy to generate new drafts and publish them

-### Todo

-  - Create default template so it doesn't have that craigslist feel
-  - Write more helpful helper commands

 ### Command Line Interface, usage `blingy <command>`

  - help commands: `<help>`